SunburntRock89/GorDan/README.md

-GorDan
+**GorDan**

-This is a simple discord.js Discord Bot by Dan.#2518
+This is a simple discord.js Discord Bot by Dan.#2518, feel free to use my code, as long as you credit me. :)